aplyusnin/HMTL/README.md

 ### Basic types

-There are 6 basic types represented in HMTL:
+There are 5 basic types represented in HMTL:

 1. Numeric
 2. Byte
 3. Character
 4. List
-5. Functor
+5. Function

-### Complex types (structures)

-HMTL allows creating complex types (C-style named structures) to use them as a basic types expansion.

-### Functors
+### Functions

 HTML allows passing functors as arguments and works with them as with variable of every other type.